kishansingh7x/Project-Nayan-Bharat/README.md

 * **Architecture:** Built on the EfficientNet-B3 backbone, optimized for medical imaging tasks.
 * **Capabilities:** Performs automated detection of Diabetic Retinopathy, Glaucoma, and Cataract from fundus images.
 * **Deployment:** Hosted as a live inference endpoint on Amazon SageMaker (`ml.m5.large`) for real-time analysis.
-Deployment: Hosted as a live inference endpoint on Amazon SageMaker (ml.m5.large) for real-time analysis.

 ---